kamsekar/kamsekar.github.io/docs/publications/index.md

 ---

-We showed how <u>identical-location microscopy</u> tracks the local history of platinum-cobalt nanoparticles at different scales, which complements the bulk information obtained with other methods like electrochemical measurements.
+We showed how <u>identical-location microscopy</u> tracks the local history of platinum-cobalt nanoparticles at different scales, which complements the bulk information from other methods like electrochemical measurements.

 The first paper compares commercial electrocatalysts for the oxygen reduction reaction in acidic media, and the second is a detailed investigation of platinum-cobalt nanoparticles at the atomic scale.